dynamicguy/dynamicguy/site/content/post/sales-and-service-project-terms-conditions.md

 ---
 title: Sales and Service/Project Terms & Conditions
 date: 2019-07-12T18:50:05.352Z
-description: This is our General Terms & Conditions for a Sales and Service or Project.
+description: This is our General Terms & Conditions for a Sales and Service or a Project.
 ---
 1. SCOPE